Mohammad-Alzain/auto-complete-component/README.md

+1- run `npm install` to download all packages
-use `npm start` To
+2- use `npm start` To
 Run this app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\
-You may also see any lint errors in the console.